Does your BIGGEST investment have insurance cover? Is it protected well?

 - I believe that New India Assurance’s Griha Suvidha and HDFC Ergo’s Home Shield plans are very comprehensive home insurance plans.
-By default these house insurance policies provide burglary, terrorism & jewellery (up to Rs 4 Lakh) covers at a very competitive premium rate.
+By default these house insurance policies provide burglary, terrorism & jewelry insurance covers at a very competitive premium rate.

 - HDFC Ergo do not offer the insurance cover if your home has been exposed to flooding in the last 5 years.